-XVII.
+XVI.
 ESTIMATING GROWTH OF CAPITAL.
-If you have a case where separate property wealth was invested, but conventional tracing is not possible due to lack or records or lack of funds to pay for the tracing effort, one way to achieve "rough justice" would be to allocate to the separate estate a reasonable rate of return on invested separate property wealth.
-There is no Texas case law approving this approach, but it makes some sense.
-A reasonable rate of return could be approximated by comparison to a government bond, or a corporate bond.
-It could be approximated by assuming an investment in a broad-based mix of equities, like the Standard and Poor's 500.
-Or an accountant could look at the actual mix of investments over the length of the marriage and estimate a blended rate of return based on that mix.
-All other increase in wealth would be attributed to community effort or community earnings.
+If you have a case where a known amount of separate property wealth was invested stocks, but cannot do line-item tracing due to lack or records or lack of funds to pay for the tracing effort, one way to achieve "rough justice" would be to allocate to the separate estate a reasonable growth rate of invested capital.
+There is no Texas case law approving this approach, but it could be worth trying.
+A reasonable growth rate could be approximated by comparison to a stock market index like the Standard & Poor's 500 or the Russell 2000.
+All other increase in the investment portfolio would be attributed to the community estate.

-No case law has endorsed this approach.
-However, most divorce cases are settled in mediation, and many are settled in collaborative law.
-If the parties can reach a compromise based on such a calculation, they could in some circumstances reach a satisfactory result and avoid incurring substantial accounting and legal fees that would otherwise have to be spent grinding through the twists and turns of Texas marital property law.
+Most divorce cases are settled in mediation, and some are settled in collaborative law.
+If the parties can reach a compromise based on estimating the growth of capital, they could in some circumstances reach a fairly accurate result without the cost of tracing the brokerage accounts.